 In the case that the Engineering Society Executive are already on the Hiring Committee, such as for Engineering Society Director hiring, the Speaker of the Engineering Society Council will act as the mediator.

-If a consensus still cannot be reach, a second round of interviews will be conducted involving the candidates under consideration.
-During this round of interviews, the supervising Engineering Society Executive will be on the Hiring Committee.
-The final hiring decision will be made by majority vote.
-In the case of a tie vote, the decision of the Chair of the Hiring Committee is final.

-In the case that the Engineering Society Executive are already on the Hiring Committee, such as for Engineering Society Director hiring, the Speaker of the Engineering Society Council will sit on the Hiring Committee.

-In the event that the supervising Engineering Society Executive or the Speaker of the Engineering Society Council is added to the Hiring Committee, the Hiring Committee may exceed 6 people.
+If no consensus can be made, the mediator will choose between the Hiring Committee majority decision or the Chair’s decision.

-If, at the conclusion of the interview and review process, the Hiring Committee is not satisfied with any of the applicants, applications may be re-opened for new candidates.
+If, at the conclusion of the interview and review process, the Hiring Committee is not satisfied with any of the applicants, the Committee may re-opened the entire process.

 The unsuccessful applicants must be notified by either phone call or email before the applications may be re-opened.
-If an email is used to notify the candidate, it must be sent 48 hours before the applications are re-opened.
+If an email is used to notify the candidate, it must be sent 48 hours before the new applications are closed.

-Each committee member shall record their applicant of choice and submit it with the documentation.
+The Hiring Committee’s decisions shall be recorded on EngSoc Dash.

+An exception is made for FREC hiring, where record of decisions should be kept by the Orientation Chair

+The Chair of the Hiring Committee must notify the Director of Human Resources immediately once the hiring and decision-making process is complete.

-The Chair of the Hiring Committee must submit all documentation to the Director of Human Resources no later than 72 hours following the completion of the interviews, to be filed for one year or until a successor is hired.
+The Hiring Committee shall submit all documentation to the Director of Human Resources no later than 72 hours after hiring decisions are made and all candidates have been notified, to be filed for one year or until a successor is hired.

+If the Hiring Committee wishes to access the notes once they have been filed, a request may be made to the Director of Human Resources.

+The notes shall not be shared with the interviewee or anyone else except the original members of the Hiring Committee.

+If physical, the notes should be returned to the Director of Human Resources within seven (7) days and refiled as in Section B.9.1.

+If digital, the notes shall be shared through a link set to expire within seven (7) days of the request.

+The notes shall not be downloaded or copied from the shared link.

 Notification

-The committee shall notify all applicants individually.
-Successful applicants shall be notified first.
+The committee shall strive to notify all applicants individually of the outcome of their interview within 48 hours of the last interview.

+The hiring committee shall notify successful applicants first to confirm that they accept the position.

 If the first successful applicant declines the position, the Hiring Committee will determine the next most suitable candidate and notify them next.
 This process will continue until a suitable candidate cannot be found.
-When there are no more suitable candidates, the Hiring Committee may re-open the application as described in Policy Section C.9.4.
+When there are no more suitable candidates, the Hiring Committee may re-open the application as described in Policy Section C.10.4.

-Upon notification of successful applicant(s), it shall be made clear that when required, the decision is not final until ratified by the Engineering Society Council.
+Upon notification of successful applicant(s), it shall be made clear that, when required, the decision is not final until ratified by the Engineering Society Council.

+The Hiring Committee shall make every reasonable effort to notify all unsuccessful applicants as soon as possible after successful applicants have accepted the position.

-Notification must be made to all candidates 48 hours before an official posting is made.
-The notifications may be made by phone call or email.
+Notification must be made to all candidates before an official posting is made.
+The notifications may be made by phone call or email, with preference given based on the applicant’s response on EngSoc Dash or during the interview.

+In the case of email notifications, an official posting may not be made until 48 hours after the last notification email is sent, or once a reply has been received from all applicants.

+An exemption to Section B.11.5 is given to FREC hiring due to its scale.

-Unsuccessful applicants shall be reminded of the means of appeal process upon notification.
+Unsuccessful applicants shall be reminded of the means of appeal process upon notification as outlined in Section B.12.

-Unsuccessful applicants will receive an email notifying them of other positions available in the society 48 hours after being notified of their unsuccessful application.

-Commencement of Work

-Prior to commencing work, all employees and appointees shall be made fully aware of their job requirements, any remuneration, time requirements and all relevant rules and regulations.
-They shall also be made aware of this Policy Manual, the Engineering Society By-Law Manual and Constitution document, as well as instructions regarding their access.

 Means of Appeal